ngs-doo/json-benchmark/README.md

 ##.NET vs JVM Json serialization

-In yet another benchmark, we will put up most popular .NET library - Newtonsoft.Json against most popular (fastest?)
-JVM library - Jackson and DSL Platform baked in serialization (both with all properties serialized and only properties with non-default values).
+This is reference benchmark for the fastest Json serialization libraries in .NET and JVM.
+It includes most popular libraries (Newtonsoft.Json and Jackson) to show difference between libraries for various scenarios.

-We'll be testing variety of models, from small simple objects, to very complex large objects; with different number of loops.
+Variety of models are tested, from small simple objects, to very complex large objects; with different number of loops.

-Originally more libraries were tested, but since they don't support advanced features and some even fail to serialize simple objects (due to need for reflection) they were removed.
+More libraries are included in the benchmark, but not included in the result, since they are unable to correctly complete the tests.

 To give more interesting results, we'll also run tests on Mono to see how it compares to JVM/.NET.